lixiangpengcs/Residual-Attention-for-Video-Caption/README.md

 #Residual Attention-based LSTM for Video Caption

-this is an implementation for "Residual Attention-based LSTM for Video Caption"
+An implementation for paper "Residual Attention-based LSTM for Video Caption"

 ##Requirements